Pruszków: Post-war Poland

 After World War II, Pruszków became one of Masovia's largest industrial centers.
 It was previously in Warszawa Voivodeship (1975–1998).
 Due to its proximity to Warsaw, it is now home to several factories and companies, including Herbapol, Daewoo Electronics, L'Oréal Cosmetics as well as logistic centers.
 It is also an important sports center, with a sports gymnasium, soccer stadium and a cycling course.

 Crime

-The most well known of the Polish organised crime groups in the 1990s was the so-called "Pruszków gang" and their arch-nemesis' the "Wołomin gang", with whom they fought bloody turf wars.
+The best known of the Polish organised crime groups in the 1990s was the so-called "Pruszków mafia" and their arch-nemesis, the "Wołomin mafia", with whom they fought bloody turf wars.
 Eventually the groups were finally crushed by the Polish police in cooperation with the German police in a spectacular raid on the A2 motorway between Konin and Poznań in September 2011.